Meet the CAPS Staff

 Care Manager

 Emily graduated from UC Berkeley’s MSW program in 2011.
-Prior to joining CAPS in 2022, she worked in a variety of roles, with a focus on community mental health, complex care coordination, palliative and hospice care, and supporting LGBTQIA+ people and families.
+Before joining CAPS in 2022, she worked in a variety of roles, with a focus on community mental health, complex care coordination, palliative and hospice care, and supporting LGBTQIA+ people and families.

-Emily strives for an approach that is rooted in warmth, humility, and respect, and that pays attention to the ways in which the complex intersections of identity, culture, family-of-origin, and privilege/oppression impact how we experience and navigate the world.
+Emily strives for an approach that is rooted in warmth, humility, and respect, and that pays attention to how the complex intersections of identity, culture, family of origin, and privilege/oppression impact how we experience and navigate the world.
 With clients' goals and values at the forefront, she appreciates the opportunity to offer connection, support, and resources in her role as both a counselor and care manager.

 Outside of work, Emily enjoys noodling around on the guitar, watching over the grill at backyard parties, spending time with loved ones, and playing in a basketball league for adults 5’6” and under!